lammps/lammps/doc/src/Build_settings.rst

       .. note::

-         heFFTe comes with a builtin (= stock) back end for FFTs, i.e. a default internal FFT implementation; however, this stock back end is intended for testing purposes only and is not optimized for production runs.
+         heFFTe comes with a builtin (= stock) backend for FFTs, i.e. a default internal FFT implementation; however, this stock back end is intended for testing purposes only and is not optimized for production runs.